metacpan/metacpan-cpan-extracted/distros/P/Promise-XS/README.md

 libraries.
 It thus exhibits some salient differences from how ECMAScript promises work:

-- Promise resolutions and rejections consist of _lists_, not single values.
 - Neither the `resolve()` method of deferred objects nor the `resolved()` convenience function define behavior when given a promise object.